Zichyújfalu: History

 It was the members of the Zichy family who launched the capitalistic development of their estate in the middle of the 1870s.
 They recognised the outstanding potentials of their land and utilised these qualities.
 The land was extremely fertile and yielded good crop.
 Corn production and animal husbandry were the most significant occupations in the area.
 Payment at Újfalu did not differ from payments labourers received elsewhere for agricultural work.
 Agricultural workers were most often paid in kind.
 The members of the Zichy family achieved outstanding economic results at the end of the 19th century.
 Their income on the other hand did not contribute to the social and economic rise of the estate workers.
 The majority of agricultural workers in this period was from Seregélyes and because of this their revolts always coincided with those ones at Seregélyes.
-The agrarian movements were common in the area from 1897-1906.
+The agrarian movements were common in the area from 1897 to 1906.

 The landowners spent their income on their own good.
 János Zichy had a mansion built at Újfalu and established a menagerie.
 As a shareholder he took part in the construction works of the Székesfehérvár-Pusztaszabolcs railway line.
 He also planned to build a post office at Újfalu.

 Cultural life in these circumstances was under the influence of the church.
 The majority of Újfalu's population was Roman Catholic with Calvinists in minority.
 Both religious congregations were administered from Seregélyes until as late as 1949.
 The school was run by the Roman Catholics, but the children of Calvinist families were also allowed to attend it.
 In the 1870s János Zichy donated an annual sum of 400 forints for school maintenance.
 When this support was withdrawn by him, the school ceased to operate in the village.
 Following this there was no permanent village school at Újfalu for two and a half decades.

 The establishment of a loading platform at the railway station of Újfalu and the construction of a narrow-gauge railway line made the selling of agricultural products easy and the production intensive.
 Around 1900 the capital became the main market for the agricultural products grown at Újfalu.

 During the war János Zichy leased his estate to tenants.
 In the last war month, in October 1918 there was a good deal of tension felt among the inhabitants of the settlement.
 In the first weeks of the Soviet republic of 1919 the farmstead became an independent cooperative.
 From the mid-20s onward Zichy once again leased his property to tenants.

 The area got in the centre of 2nd world war military activities from 1944 onward and the fights lasted until the end of the war.
 The population was evacuated and the armed struggles came to an end only on 21 March 1945.

 In the spring of 1946 the idea of becoming independent was raised in the village, but it was opposed by the authorities at Seregélyes as well as by the county administrators.